zivot/py-mysql2pgsql/README.rst

     A new file has been initialized at: mysql2pgsql.yml Please review the configuration and retry...

-As the output suggests, I file was created at mysql2pgsql.yml for you to edit.
+As the output suggests, a file was created at mysql2pgsql.yml for you to edit.
 For the impatient, here is what the file contains.

 ::